 I believe that the church as a body should not pursue political power.
 History militates against it.
 For its first 300 years, the church had no political involvement, until the conversion of Constantine.
 What history has taught is that the church as a political body does not exert a Christian influence on society, it is society that leavens the church.
 There is a tendency for man to try to institutionalize Christianity, but radical faith in Jesus can never be institutionalized.
 If society is to accept the church as a political body, we would have to dilute our message i.e. to preach a gospel of nominal adherence.
 True Christianity is politically incorrect and antithetical to the spirit of the world.
 The church cannot enter politics without losing its impetus and eternal focus.

-van Wyk gives the examples of William Wilberforce and Lord Shaftsbury as Christians who were instrumental in the abolishing of slavery and the correcting of child labor abuses respectively.
+Another writer pointed out that William Wilberforce and Lord Shaftsbury were Christians who were instrumental in the abolishing of slavery and the correcting of child labor abuses respectively.
 I applaud these men.
 But let it be remembered that Paul also lived in an age of slavery, yet never campaigned against it.
 Not for one minute endorsing slavery, I believe that individual Christians may rally against social injustices, but the church must not lose its focus.
-There are social aspects of Christianity that are concomitant with missions e.g. the building of schools, orphanages, clinics etc. thus it is quite possible for the church to make a social impact outside of politics.
+There are social aspects of Christianity that are concomitant with missions e.g. the building of schools, orphanages, clinics etc. Thus it is quite possible for the church to make a social impact outside of politics.

 How Should We Be Involved?

 As individuals, Christians are free to enter politics.
 There are numerous references in Proverbs to righteous and wicked rulers.
 Of course Proverbs defines righteousness in terms of social justice and equity, not personal right standing with God through Jesus Christ.
 So it is very possible for non-Christians to rule righteously according to the definition of Proverbs.
-However there are certain countries, like Trinidad & Tobago and Guyana, where the electorate is racially divided.
-I would strongly advise against Christians in those countries going into politics, unless they wish to see the church racially divided as well.
+There is a difference between being non-Christian and being anti-Christian.

-Concern is expressed that if Christians are not involved in politics, our right to evangelize cannot be taken for granted.
+Concern is expressed that if Christians are not involved in politics, our right to evangelize may not be guaranteed.
 That is a fair concern.
 Of course it cannot be assumed that by having Christians in politics, that right will be preserved.
 What we can assume and what the Bible clearly teaches is that if we wish to have that right preserved we should pray for those in government (1 Tim.
 2:1-2).
 And if that right is taken away, preach the gospel anyway, in season and out.Home PDF Comment Bookmark